Meet Lutheran High School 2014 Senior Samantha (or Sami)!

 And why Samantha thinks she’s more than just a teenager: “I’m ready for the future!
 People often think of us as scared, indecisive kids, but that’s not me.
 Of course I’m a little scared, but I’m ready to jump headfirst into college and the world beyond that.
 I easily get really passionate about things I’m doing, and once I’m determined to do something, there’s not much that can get in my way.
 I can contribute so much and I have the desire to work tirelessly for the things that are important to me!
 I have an international perspective that a lot of people my age (and even some adults) don’t have, and that really makes a difference.
 I’ve been blessed with many opportunities to travel, and I’m so thankful that I’m able to have this large worldview.
 I’m ready to make my own path in the world, and to gain more independence to grow into the person I want to be!”

-Leave Emily a comment to help her raise money for Shepherd Community Center.
+Leave Samantha a blog comment to help her raise money for the Special Olympics of Indiana.